 - 30 g peanut butter

 - 110 g chocolate cookies I used Oreo

 - 40 g melted butter

 - 200 ml cold whipping cream divide in 100 ml and 100 ml

 - 100 g white sugar

 - 50 g peanut butter

-* Meanwhile, boil 60 g of sugar with 50 ml of water until the sugar is completely dissolved.
+- Meanwhile, boil 60 g of sugar with 50 ml of water until the sugar dissolves.
 Take 50 ml from the sugar syrup (discard the rest), add milk and cream and bring to a boil.
-Add chopped white chocolate and stir until the chocolate is completely melted.
+Add chopped white chocolate and stir until the chocolate is melts completely.
 Turn off the heat and add squeezed gelatin.
 Blend everything with the immersion blender, add the peanut butter and blend again.
 Move everything into a container, allow to cool and place in the refrigerator overnight.

-Heat the glaze (by now firm) in a saucepan over low heat.
-As soon as the glaze is completely melted, pour it over the prepared cheesecake.
+- Heat the glaze (by now firm) in a saucepan over low heat.
+As soon as the glaze melts, pour it over the cheesecake.
 Move the dessert into the refrigerator for about 30 minutes to let it set.

 lot of love.
 B.